benjaminweymouth/PyBank-Python-Data-Structures-Analysis/docs/PyRamenExample/index.md

-# PyRamen Example: Methods / Nested Data Structures
+# PyRamen: Python Financial Analysis & Nested Data Structures

 ## Code Explanation & Dataset
 The purpose of this code is to analyze a business's financial performance by cross-referencing their sales data with internal product data to figure out revenues and costs for the year.